allront/mlops_zoomcamp/README.md

 <img src=https://raw.githubusercontent.com/allront/mlops_zoomcamp/main/images/MLFlow.jpg>

 In this project MFLow is used to track training runs (in terms of the tool - experiments), track parameters (such as model metrics on test data and hyper paraments) and artifact (such as model pickle file). </br>
-MLFlow web UI is located at `localhost:3000`
+After starting, MLFlow web UI is located at `http://localhost:3000`

 #### Prefect
 <img src=https://raw.githubusercontent.com/allront/mlops_zoomcamp/main/images/Prefect.jpg>